spellbook/spellbook-archive/README.md

 This is a good place to put JavaScript that you aren't ready to organize and sort; or, simply as a testing environment.

+**Note**: You can also use the `Spellbook.Inbox` namespace to write in **if you aren't sure where to place it temporarily.**

 jQuery
 ------

-There is a jQuery dependency in Spellbook, but you could easily swap out the underlying jQuery with vanilla JavaScript.
+There is a jQuery dependency in Spellbook, but you could easily swap out the underlying jQuery with vanilla JavaScript or another similar library.

 Defaults
 --------